sbondok/QR-newbie/README.md

 # Frontend Mentor - QR code component

-I just finished the QR code component challeng.
+I’ve just completed the QR code component challenge.

-I followed the instructiones provided by the Frontend Mentor and tried my best to make it as mentioned in the Figma design - Thanks for your comments, I am still learning your feedback is appreciated.
+I followed the instructions provided by Frontend Mentor and did my best to match the Figma design.
+Thank you for your comments—I’m still learning, and any feedback is greatly appreciated.